home | what's new | other sitescontact | about

 what was in it for Constantine

-a temporal ruler, flanked by broad-swords, injects himself into eternal matters of the kingdom of God
+a temporal ruler, flanked by flashing broad-swords, injects himself into eternal matters of the kingdom of God

 Constantine was no clergyman but a secular official.
 Nevertheless, he arranged for and convened an ecclesiastical conference; had acted like a Pope; had summoned all of the warring, independent bishops together.

-On the other hand, those who couldn't quite see the big picture, and thereby courted the displeasure of the king, were excommunicated, stripped of church office, and/or banished - but, if truly obstinate, became recipients of a worse fate, if you know what I mean.
+On the other hand, those who couldn't quite see the big picture, and thereby courted the displeasure of the king, were excommunicated, stripped of church office, and/or banished - but, if truly obstinate, became recipients of a much worse fate.

 safer to be his pig than his son

 We know that Constantine was not shy about killing even family members to effect his plans.
 And this detail was not lost upon the college of bishops.
-One is reminded of what people once said of Herod, another perverted despot, cast in the same royal mold: "It is safer to be Herod's pig than his son."
+One is reminded of what Emperor Augustus had said of Herod, another murderous despot: "It is safer to be Herod's pig than his son."
+And this judgment also applied to Constantine.

 Immersed in this spirit of coercion and intimidation, of the sort that would have pleased Stalin's Chekka, the councils crafted "infallible" church doctrines, the "holy teachings," handed down to us today; as we've used the phrase, now "sanctified by much time."